-The program includes a process for screening a potential talent pool of students identifying and recognizing those students
+The program includes a process for screening a potential talent pool of students identifying and recognizing those students with exceptionally high scholastic achieve-

 When does the program begin?

 Students are screened and identified in the eighth grade.
 Educational plans are developed following identification.